Mesa County Coroner's Office and Othram Partner to Identify 2011 John Doe

 In October 2011, a Colorado Mesa University instructor and a group of students discovered a skull near the Umcompaghre Plateau wilderness area in rural Mesa County.
 The students were environmental science majors performing a fire management field project on the plateau just a few hundred yards off Divide Road near the town of Whitewater, Colorado.
 The Mesa County Sheriff’s Office was able to determine that the skull belonged to an adult male, but there few other insights that could be gained from the partial remains.
 No determinations could be made about the unknown man’s height, weight, or outward appearance.
 It is also unclear how and when the unknown man died.

 For the past decade, investigators have diligently pursued various leads in an attempt to identify the man.
 Initially, the skeletal remains were transferred to forensic anthropologists who determined that the skull was not related to any missing person cases in the county.
 In December 2011, the Colorado Bureau of Investigation conducted DNA testing and were able to produce an STR profile but a search in law enforcement databases did not return a match.
 In 2020, the unsolved case was entered into the National Missing and Unidentified Persons System (NamUs).
-The case is logged as #UP64014.
-Despite exhaustive investigative efforts, law enforcement was not able to identify the man and the case went cold.
+The case was entered as UP64014.
+Despite exhaustive investigative efforts, law enforcement was not able to identify the man and the case eventually went cold.

 Michael Vogen